AliakseiDeboi/js-tasks/README.md

 # js-tasks
-This repository consists of js-tasks from codewars
+Just some js-tasks from codewars